-There is ongoing construction in the Atrium parking garage.
-Families and visitors should give themselves extra time to park during this time.
+Due to ongoing construction in the Atrium parking garage, families and visitors should give themselves extra time to park during this time.
 Learn more

 Drs.
 Lucy Duan, Stephanie Erdle, Laura Erdman, Alisha Jamal, and Gabrielle Salmers are Paediatric Residents at SickKids and leads of the Paediatric Outpatient Program (POP) clinic.
 Dr. Hosanna Au is a staff paediatrician and overseeing supervisor of POP.
 They give their perspective on advocating for the health of child refugees and newcomers.

 Dr. Michael Apkon, President and CEO of The Hospital for Sick Children (SickKids), gives his perspective on patient safety and SickKids' journey to becoming a high reliability organization.